-- Involvement of the Inclusion Team (see SEN and Inclusion Policy) - Where appropriate the pupil being put on a report book for the persistent poor behaviour.
-This report book is shared with parent/carers to encourage a good working partnership between home and school. - Being referred to a number of Support Agencies including Educational Psychologists and special teachers from the Outreach Inclusion Services, Drumbeat and medical experts as appropriate
+- Involvement of the Inclusion Manager (see SEN and Inclusion Policy) - Where appropriate the pupil being put on a report book for the persistent poor behaviour.
+This report book is shared with parent/carers to encourage a good working partnership between home and school. - Being referred to a number of Support Agencies including Educational Psychologists and special teachers from the New Woodlands Outreach Project, Drumbeat and medical experts as appropriate

-- In extreme cases, it may be necessary to exclude a pupil for a short, fixed term.
-Exclusion procedures will follow Lewisham guidelines.
-An exclusion may need to be served on the school site during extenuating circumstances. - In response to a serious breach or persistent breaches of the school's behaviour policy; and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school, the school will permanently exclude the pupil.
+- In extreme cases, it may be necessary to suspend a pupil for a short, fixed term.
+Suspension procedures will follow Lewisham guidelines.
+A suspension may need to be served on the school site during extenuating circumstances. - In response to a serious breach or persistent breaches of the school's behaviour policy; and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school, the school will permanently exclude the pupil.